SAP/ai-sdk-java/docs/adrs/006-logging-strategy.md

 * **Avoid unnecessary warnings.**
   Use the WARN level only for actionable or genuinely concerning conditions.
-  Do not use it as a placeholder or for expected transient states.
+  Expected transient states (retries, fallbacks, cache misses) should not generate a warning.

 * **Explicit request logging.**
   Always log at **request start** to provide immediate visibility that an operation has begun.